iuhmirza/titanbay-take-home/README.md

 ## API Overview

-The service implements eight REST endpoints as described in the assignment brief and accompanying API specification (bundled as **API Spec.pdf**).
+The service implements eight REST endpoints as described in the assignment brief and accompanying API specification.

 | Method | Path                          | Description                        |
 | -----: | ----------------------------- | ---------------------------------- |